Carl Sitton: Cleveland Naps

 He appeared in a total of 14 games (five as a starter), posting a 3–2 record and a 2.88 ERA.
 Sitton had as many hits as innings pitched and a 1:1 strikeout-to-walk ratio.

+Sitton once when up to bat told umpire Tim Hurst he was going to use "three healthy swings".
+After striking out he told Hurst, "Well, I guess I had my three healthies".
+Hurst responded "That's all right young fellow, take three more; I like the breeze this hot day."

 Return to minors

 Sitton then returned to the minors, playing with the Montreal Royals, Atlanta Crackers, Troy Trojans, and Binghamton Bingoes.

 Clemson as coach

 He was head baseball coach of the Clemson Tigers in 1915 and 1916.
 Before his hiring, Sitton was known as a frequenter of Clemson games.
 Sitton posted a 26–18–1 career coaching record.

 Traveling salesman

 After 1916, Sitton's career as baseball player and coach apparently ended.
 He surfaced again in the 1920s as an employee of the California-based Hercules Powder Company, a former munitions firm which manufactured fertilizer.
 Sitton lived in the Daniel Ashley Hotel in Valdosta, Georgia at the beginning of the Great Depression, and lost his job around 1931.